philrz/super/docs/language/pipeline-model.md

 ```
 y:=2*x+1
 ```
-When composing long-form queries that are shared via Zui or managed in GitHub, it is best practice to include all operator names in the Zed source text.
+When composing long-form queries that are shared via SuperDB Desktop or managed in GitHub, it is best practice to include all operator names in the source text.

 In summary, if no operator name is given, the implied operator is determined from the operator-less source text, in the order given, as follows: